 One of the big bitcoin problems, is scalability.
 The original idea established the processing of a maximum of 7 transactions per second, something that is currently a problem.
 It should be noted that such a strong adoption was not initially planned and now programmers are faced with looking for a solution to the problem.

 However, LTC presents a solution to this problem, supporting a maximum of 56 transactions per second.
-Statistically it is stronger than Bitcoin and other cryptocurrencies, like Ethereum, which supports up to 15 transactions per second.
+Statistically it is stronger than Bitcoin and other cryptocurrencies, such as Ethereum, which supports up to 15 transactions per second.

-Since all cryptocurrencies are in a very primary phase, work is underway to improve these options.
+Because all cryptocurrencies are in a very early phase, work is being done to improve these options.
 The objective is to rival and surpass other payment solutions, such as VISA.
-In fact, VISA currently supports about 56.000 transactions per second, infinitely higher than what any blockchain currently supports.
+In fact, VISA currently supports around 56.000 transactions per second, vastly higher than any blockchain currently supports.
 This is a problem that is being faced and that will be definitively solved in the coming years.
-Although at present we can already use options such as Lightning Network that allows us to make transactions instantly.
+Although at present we can already use options such as Lightning Network that allows transactions to be made instantly.

 Like Bitcoin, Litecoin makes use of the system Proof of Workor proof of work, but it differs in the hardware necessary for the mining of this cryptocurrency.
 Initially, due to little initial competition in Bitcoin it was possible to mine blocks using the power of CPU of our personal computers.
 But as Bitcoin's price went up, so did the competition to mine a block.
-In this way, more powerful hardware, such as But by the full GPU acceleration tech, and even custom hardware was developed: ASIC.
+In this way, more powerful hardware, such as GPU, and even custom hardware was developed: ASIC.

-Litecoin can currently be mined with a processor and a graphics card, although there are also specific ASICs for this cryptocurrency.
-The difficulty, which is based on the power of the network, is not yet very high and a relatively decent amount of token can be obtained.
+Litecoin can currently be mined with a processor and graphics card, although there are also specific ASICs for this cryptocurrency.
+The difficulty, which is based on the strength of the network, is still not very high and you can get a number of token relatively decent.

 Higher coin issuance